-Through our ongoing work with the Education Council of Aotearoa New Zealand, you are also now able to maintain your teachers registration (subject to confirmation*) while working as an In-Home Educator, and we will pay the cost of your practising certificate*.
+Through our ongoing work with the Education Council of Aotearoa New Zealand, as a fully registered ECE teacher, you are also now able to maintain your practicing certificate (with a subject to confirmation status) while working as a PORSE home-based Educator and we will pay the cost of your practising certificate.

-- Flexibility of setting your own hours, rates and conditions of service.
+- Set your own hours, rates and conditions of service

-- One-on-one support from your designated PORSE Programme Tutor.
+- One-on-one support from your on-the-ground PORSE Programme Tutor

-- Discounted Public Liability Insurance with the PORSE group scheme.
+- Free Public Liability Insurance with the PORSE group scheme

-- Free PORSE marketing and promotional support, which will help support and grow your business.
+- Free PORSE marketing and promotional support, which help to support and grow your business

-- Access to networking and social opportunities with like-minded individuals in your area.
+- Access to networking and social opportunities with like-minded Educators in your area

 How do I get paid?